wcushen/blog/content/post/2022-08-secondary-scheduler.md

 - Considering all the _3 QoS Classes_ available: **_Guaranteed, Burstable and Best-Effort_** - in a mission-critical Production environment, the tendency for developers is almost always to assign a QoS of Guaranteed (i.e. Request = Limits), promoting this mentality of 'high-balling' the Request
 - Default scheduling out-of-the-box doesn't consider any live (Prometheus) data to determine a node's real time node utilization (or any other scraped metrics that could be fed as input)

 By introducing a new scheduling mechanism, we're looking to rectify the _inefficiency_ of Kubernetes' standard scheduling.
-It's a worthy cause and really should be at the top of any platform owner's list when we consider any cost optimization/recovery activities across our platforms.
+It's a worthy cause and really should be at the top of any platform owner's list when we consider any cost optimization/recovery activities across our clusters.

 ## Secondary Scheduler Operator